apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Monday’s Supreme Court decision could be Trump Colorado case**
+**NFL combine: Winners (WRs class, CB Quinyon Mitchell) and losers (Spencer Rattler, combine itself)**

-You can read more about it [here](https://www.washingtonpost.com/politics/2024/03/03/trump-colorado-ballot-supreme-court-decision/).
+You can read more about it [here](https://sports.yahoo.com/nfl-combine-winners-wrs-class-cb-quinyon-mitchell-and-losers-spencer-rattler-combine-itself-025222845.html).

 ## Requirements
 - Python 3.8